 Of course, effective remembering of the two sentence non-standard message at first listening is enormously demanding.
 It does pose difficulty to everyone.
-During the examination you may always ask for the recording of any individual message to be played again, without any negative consequences for the final grade.
-So do not# be discouraged by failure to understand at the first attempt.
+During the examination you may always ask for the recording of any individual message to be played again.
+So do not be discouraged by failure to understand at the first attempt.
 Also, try to use some of the following techniques which may help you understand better:

 - concentrate on the verbs and nouns primarily as they carry meaning.
 When you manage to remember them it shall be easy to construct the message.
 You are not expected to repeat the message in actual words.
 You answer the question What is the message not Repeat the message